 Required Minimum Distributions (RMDs)

-of the year you first contribute money to a Roth 401(k), regardless of when during the year the contribution is actually made.
+- Have had a Roth IRA for at least five years.
+The five-year minimum holding period begins January 1 of the year you first contribute or attribute money to the Roth IRA regardless of when during the year the contribution is actually made.

 What is a better fit for your clients?

-A traditional 401(k) may be better if your client:
+A traditional IRA may be better if your client:

-A Roth 401(k) may be better if your client:
+A Roth IRA may be better if your client:

-- Expect their income tax rate to be higher in retirement than it is now.
+- Expects their income tax rate to be higher in retirement than it is now.

-- It is likely they will not need the entire 401(k) for retirement income.
-With a Roth 401(k) they can roll into a Roth IRA without additional tax implications, allowing the avoidance of RMDs and preserve assets for a beneficiary who can "stretch" the money tax-free.
-Five-year holding period from 401(k) does not transfer to IRA.
+- It is likely they will not need the entire IRA for retirement income and prefer to avoid RMDs, preserving the assets for a beneficiary who can "stretch" the money tax-free.
+See the Stretch IRA tool.

 Maximize Social Security